TUM-VT/FTO-Sim/README.md

 The **ray tracing module** will generate the previously defined number of rays descending from every observer's center point up to a distance of 30 meters.
 The angle between the rays will be equivallently sized to generate a non-occluded field of view (FoV) in a circular form around the observer.
 Subsequently, the rays that intersect with static or dynamic objects are cut to obtain an observer's occluded FoV.
 Lastly, the endpoints of all rays are connected to create an observer's visibility polygon representing the area within an observer's total FoV.

 The following figure shows a visualization of the ray tracing method, both for FCOs (left) and FBOs (right).
-The rays emerging from the centerpoint of an observer are colored in blue when they are inobstructed and in red when they intersect with objects.
+The rays emerging from the centerpoint of an observer are colored in blue when they are unobstructed and in red when they intersect with objects.

 ![Ray Tracing Visualization](readme_images/ray_tracing.png)